-IAN: Alright, let's go ahead and get to our first question on today's show and it comes to us from Zack in Cincinnati who has listed himself as a 4.0 player.
-His question is a little bit lengthy here, but bare with me guys as I read through it.
-It's a really good question and a question having to do with competing against a game style that most recreational player really struggle against.
+All right.
+Let's go ahead and get to our first question on today's show and it comes to us from Zach in Cincinnati who has listed himself as a 4.0 player.
+And his question's a little bit lengthy here but bear with me guys as I read through it.
+It's a really good question and a question having to do with competing against a game style that most recreational players really struggle against.
 You guys will start to recognize this right away.
-I think the advice I give today is going to be definitely helpful for most of you guys out there who compete on a regular level anywhere between a 2.5 and a 3.5 level and probably most of you 4.0 players out there as well.
-So, Zack wrote to me and said:
+And I think the advice that I give today is going to be definitely helpful for most of you guys out there who compete on a regular level anywhere between a 2.5 and a 3.5 level, and probably most of you 4.0 players out there as well.
+So Zach wrote to me and said "I play weekly with an older player about 65.
+In his prime he won many local tournaments in the 3.5 level.
+Because I am not a member at a club or part of a league I am subjective to playing a lot of different players who are scattered along the lines of ranking.
+He is among the lowest level players I play yet I seem to play worse against him.

-"I play weekly with an older player, about 65, in his prime he won many local tournaments in the 3.5 level.
-Because I am not a member at a club or part of a league I am subjected to playing a lot of different players who are scattered along the lines of ranking.
-He is among the lowest level players I play yet I seem to play worst against him.
-Most of it is due to the fact that he hits junk balls mostly with little to no pace and very little spin or angles.
+Most of it is due to the fact that he hits junk balls mostly with little to no pace and very little spend and angles.
 I have to rely on myself to generate my own pace on each and every shot.
-He has never "beaten me" but rather I beat myself.
-I do not want to resort to just hitting his balls back with nothing on them because that would be no fun for me and also set my game back.
-This experience is very frustrating because I seem to play like a 3.0 player when facing him yet, if I face a 5.5 or a 6.0 player I seem to play much, much better, almost feeling like a 4.5 player because they use pace and spin.
-And spin, it kicks the ball up into my strike zone and I can use their pace and add a little of my own for my own shots.
-What are some ways to generate my own pace and spin on a ball with absolutely nothing to work with?
+He has never "beaten me" but rather I do not want to resort to just hitting his balls back with nothing on them because that will be no fun for me and also set my game back.
+This experience is very frustrating because I seem to play like a 3.0 player when facing him, yet if I face a 5.5 or 6.0 player I seem to play much, much better, almost feeling like a 4.5 player.
+Because they use pace and spin it kicks the ball up into my stripe zone and I can use their pace and add a little of my own for my What are some ways to help generate my own pace and spin on a ball with absolutely nothing to work with.
 This problem is extremely exaggerated on my forehand side."

-I wrote an email to Zack to get some clarification and just one follow up coming from him, he said:
+I wrote an email to Zach to get some clarification and just one follow-up comment from him.

-"My problem with this particular player or at least on most days is that my game doesn't seem to click at all.
-It's really not a question of keeping my shots in consistently but keeping them in at all.
-It's really hard to describe this problem because, for instance today, I didn't get mad or upset, I was just simply lost out there.
-Nothing is more demoralizing than just seeing any shot you try to hit with pace goes straight into the net or out lawn.
-Maybe he just has my number and I have to accept that but I refuse to quit."
-Zack.
+He said "My problem with this particular player, or at least on most days, is that my game doesn't seem to click at all.
+It's real not a question of keeping my shots in consistently but keeping them in at all.
+It's really hard to describe this problem because for instance today I didn't get mad or upset I was just simply lost out there.
+Nothing is more demoralizing than just seeing any shot you try to hit with pace go straight into the net or out long.